Back when I was learning how to trade penny stocks, I didn’t have a penny stock screener.

-Ah … the good ol’ days, right?
+Ah … the good old days, right?

-But I don’t want to go back to that way of doing research.
-I’ll take a modern stock screener any day of the week.
+But I don’t want to go back to that kind of research.
+I’ll take a stock screener any day of the week.

 Table of Contents

 - 1 What Is a Penny Stock Screener?

 - 2 8 Top Stock Screeners (Penny Stock Screener)